-Cimande Pencak Silat-Serak dari Zenshida'i- or simply Zenshida'i Silat-Serak (ZSS)- is a Chinese-Indonesian pencak silat system rooted in the tradition of William "Willy" Wetzel as transmitted by Gale Shotsinger and revitalized by the martial-religious traditions of China by Joshua van Asakinda.
+Cimande Pencak Silat-Serak dari Zenshida'i- or simply Zenshida'i Silat-Serak (ZSS)- is a Chinese-Indonesian pencak silat system rooted in the tradition of William "Willy" Wetzel as transmitted by Gale Shotsinger and revitalized by the religious traditions of China by Joshua van Asakinda.
 This Wetzel / Shotsinger / van Asakinda transmission has resulted in a hybrid combat system that is at once beautiful, pragmatic, & dangerous.
-Moreover, it is profoundly spiritual.
+Moreover, it is also profoundly spiritual.
 Zenshida'i Silat-Serak is, after all, a holistic martial-religious tradition; ZSS, therefore, entails a three-fold path: meditation, austerity, & self-mastery- or, chan, kuxing, & zizhangwo.

 History of Zenshida'i Silat-Serak